Daily Info, Oxford

 Religion and Tradition

-Latin, indeed, is the language used in the major University ceremony -Matriculation (when students are formally admitted to the University and Degree conferrals.
-'Sub Fusc' must be worn at these ancient rituals, -cap and gown are worn over dark suit and white shirt (dark skirt and white blouse for ladies).
-The same outfit is required for examinations, taken at the purpose-built Examination Schools in the High Street.
+Latin, indeed, is the language used in the first major University ceremony that undergraduates attend - Matriculation (when students are formally admitted to the University, usually in their first term) - as well as what may be the last: Graduation (where degrees are conferred).
+'Sub Fusc' must be worn at these ancient rituals (see picture, top of this page): the black cap and gown (short for most students, full length for scholars, those students who do particularly well in their second year exams, Prelims) are worn over dark suit/skirt and white shirt with black tie or ribbon.
+The same outfit is required for examinations, taken at the grand purpose-built Examination Schools on the High Street.
 Candidates are reputed to be able to send for cakes and ale as sustenance, but such requests are usually turned down on the grounds that the candidate is improperly dressed - lacking details such as shoes with buckles or a dress sword.
 It is not unusual for students to be warned that the hue of their suit is too light for regulations.
+You'll notice that as well as sub fusc, finalists often wear carnation buttonholes of different colours.
+It's white for the first day of exams, red for the last, and pink for all the ones in between.

 Undergraduate Days

-Some colleges still insist that gowns be worn for dinner, and the evening meal remains a focal point of college life, when students are brought together regardless of their subject or year.
-A typical day depends on what subject a student is reading; scientists may have lectures and practicals during the day; those reading arts subjects may have classes to attend.
-The centre-piece of the teaching at Oxford is the 'Tutorial', when one or two students meet a tutor for an hour or so once or twice a week.
+Some colleges still insist that gowns be worn for dinner (which makes it easier to understand how Brasenose's Dean got into the papers in 2012 for banning students from wearing pyjamas to breakfast), and the evening meal remains a focal point of college life, when students are brought together regardless of their subject or year.
+A typical day depends on what subject a student is reading; scientists may have lectures and practicals during the day; those reading arts subjects may have lectures or seminars to attend.
+The centrepiece of the teaching at Oxford is the tutorial, where one or two students meet a tutor face to face for an hour or so once or twice a week.
 An essay has usually been prepared in advance and is discussed.
-This close personal supervision can allow students to receive help and guidance on personal as well as academic matters, but, in practice, is rather haphazard.
+This close personal supervision can allow students to receive help and guidance on personal as well as academic matters, but, in practice, can be haphazard.

-A huge number of clubs and societies cater for every interest.
+Socially, a huge number of clubs and societies cater for every interest.
 College drama societies flourish and recitals and concerts take place every day.
 Sporting facilities are good and rowing is pre-eminent – everyone is encouraged to have a go and compete in the two big regattas, Torpids in late February and Eights in late May.
-The rules are slightly different in each case, but the basic idea is the same: the boats start one behind the other and each crew attempts to catch up the crew in front (to get a bump) before being caught themselves by the chasing crew (to be bumped).
+The rules are slightly different in each case, but the basic idea is the same: the boats start one behind the other and each crew attempts to catch up the crew in front (thus 'bumping' them) before being caught themselves ('bumped') by the chasing crew.
 Failure to make contact with another boat either fore or aft is a particularly exhausting experience known as ‘rowing over’ the entire two kilometre course.
 A crew which achieves a bump on each day of racing is entitled to keep its oars (‘to win blades’).
 Over 100 boats take part, divided up into divisions, and the crew which finishes top of the highest division is said to be “Head of the River”.
 In recent years Oriel College has been outstandingly successful.
-Boaties can become quite obsessive, and find it hard to integrate into normal life once they've left university.

-For a very individual view of Oxford life, look out for ‘Potter-Pourri’ by Mary Potter (£3.50, from Daily Information).
-Thirty-six sketches of various aspects of the city and university are complemented by background notes and a host of anecdotes.
+For a quaintly old-fashioned individual view of Oxford life in illustrated format, have a look at ‘Potter-Pourri’ by Mary Potter (£3.50, available from us on 01865 241133 or by emailing [email protected]).
+Thirty-six sketches of various aspects of the city and university are complemented by background notes and a host of anecdotes, all put together by our once-resident cartoonist (with some text supplied by our founder, John Rose).